Unexpected Behavior of Ultra-Low-Crosslinked Microgels in Crowded Conditions: Discussion

 The other important finding is the absence of the faceting regime that is commonly attributed to microgels.
 Being ULCs largely anisotropic and fluffy under dilute conditions, they never get a proper convex shape (see Figure~\ref{fig:anisotropic}) so that they remain far from compact objects at all investigated densities.
 This is clearly visible in the high-$\zeta$ snapshots of Figure~\ref{fig:manymgel}, which again contrast ULCs with respect to standard microgels.

 While faceting is missing, the open architecture of ULCs largely favours interpenetration.
 We quantified this phenomenon by calculating many-body overlaps and showing that two-body interpenetration again appears below RCP and that three- and four-body overlaps become increasingly relevant at large crowding.
 These findings overall confirm that the loosely-connected ULC architecture strongly promotes interpenetration and that this mechanism is at play at all packing fractions, differently from what observed for $c=5\%$ microgels, where this phenomenology was found to be rather marginal in a limited interval of $\zeta$.
 These structural changes directly influence the mechanics of ULCs, that was addressed by calculating their bulk modulus.
-In particular, we found that the bulk modulus is at least two orders of magnitude smaller than that of c=5\% microgels in agreement with recent experiments~\cite{houston2022resolving}.
+In particular, we found that the bulk modulus is roughly two orders of magnitude smaller than that of c=5\% microgels in agreement with recent experiments~\cite{houston2022resolving}.

-Finally, we investigated the dynamical and structural collective behavior of the ULCs.
-Unlike standard microgels, ULCs do not exhibit a structural reentrance of the radial distribution function.
-This is a rather unexpected result, since in the literature this is commonly attributed to softness of Hertzian-like systems.
-Then, why do extremely soft particles such as ULCs not show this feature?
+In addition, we investigated the dynamical and structural collective behavior of the ULCs. {Unlike standard microgels, the structural reentrance of the radial distribution function is strongly suppressed for ULCs.} This is a rather unexpected result, since in the literature this feature is commonly attributed to softness of Hertzian-like systems.
+Then, why do extremely soft particles such as ULCs not show it?
 The reason is that they are so soft, that they fail to order even locally.
 Indeed, their extremely loose network connectivity and fuzziness allow monomers from different particles to interpenetrate almost freely, without generating the same type of elastic resistance observed in standard microgels.
 As a result, the peak of the radial distribution function always remains very small, slightly exceeding one at all investigated packing fractions.
-Hence, this behavior is not at all compatible with a Hertzian model.
-Even trying out different effective models, we find that no simple potential can describe ULCs collective structure.
+This behavior turns out to be not at all compatible with a Hertzian model.
+Even trying out different effective models, we find that no simple effective pair potential can describe ULCs collective structure.